prepaidplus/.github/documentation/electricity.md

         "meterNumber": "04040404040", // Replace with the actual meter number "amtTendered": 10 // Replace with the actual amount tendered },
-    "clientSaleId": "1639124683", // Replace with the actual client sale ID "transactionAmount": 10, // Replace with the actual transaction amount "response": "Successful"
+    "clientSaleId": "{{clientsale-Id}}", // Replace with the actual client sale ID "transactionAmount": 10, // Replace with the actual transaction amount "response": "Successful"
 }